jrs-innovation-center/CODEcampAS/index.md

 ## Projects

-* Create your First Web Page
+* Create your First Web Site
 * Create a hyperlink maze
 * Create your own Magic Eight Ball
 * Create your own calculator